Chocolate is probably the most basic way to eliminate skunks lurking in your yard. Follow the article to get rid of skunks with chocolate.

 Surprisingly, chocolate works exceptionally well in repelling skunks.
 The theobromine present in the chocolates can even prove to be lethal for the animal.
 Just like dogs, skunks can feel extremely sick if they consume this confectionery item.
 So, to get rid of the skunks, people often cut small pieces of chocolates and place them in the perimeter of their properties where these mammals visit.

-When skunks eat these, they form digestive issues and irritation, making them leave the property.
-However, we would advise you to use other methods to get rid of them or use preventive methods, so they don’t enter your property, instead of using chocolate as it would be inhumane to kill the animal.
+When skunks eat chocolate, they form digestive issues and irritation, making them leave the property.
+However, we would advise you to use other methods to get rid of them or use preventive methods, instead of using chocolate as it would be inhumane to kill the animal.

 How to Get Rid of Skunks